nixjs/omega-wallet-website/docs/privacy-policy.md

 ## Contact Us

-If you have any questions about this Privacy Policy, You can contact us:
+If you have any questions about this Privacy Policy, please contact us:

 - Email: <nghiweb@gmail.com>
 - Twitter: <https://twitter.com/unknown23n6>